Hannah-Shafeeque/Laptop_Price_Prediction/README.md

 - Graphics
 - Weight

----The dataset used in this project was sourced from Kaggle:
+The dataset used in this project was sourced from Kaggle:
 🔗 https://drive.google.com/file/d/1uVLUxVS5RQXdeECcTbo0Xl2-x8eZ3HSt/view?usp=sharing